Pull down to refresh stories

 The details worth keeping

 Google has quietly launched a new AI-based dictation app that works almost entirely offline.
 Changes like this often look small on screen while shifting product habits and day-to-day operating workflows much faster than expected.
+The people who feel the value first are often operators, editors, creators, and teams stitching multiple apps into one daily workflow.
+The next step is to see whether the current signals harden into a durable change or fade as a short-lived experiment.

 Why this matters most